ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 ### Shadow Parts

 A newer specification is <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/::part">Shadow Parts</a>.
 This allows the component author to tag specific parts of the component as something you can apply styles to as if it were in the light DOM.
-This allows component developers to still restrict how a component can be styling without having to redefine all of the ways an underlying element can be styled via a CSS Custom Property.
+This allows component developers to still restrict how a component can be styled without having to redefine all of the ways an underlying element can be styled via a CSS Custom Property.

-As a result, users of the component can still style the component in ways that they are used do styling things, while still being protected from the implementation details of how the component itself is renderred internally.
+As a result, users of the component can still style the component in ways that they are used do styling things, while still being protected from the implementation details of how the component itself is rendered internally.

 Have a look at the <a href="https://ionicframework.com/docs/api/select#css-shadow-parts">Shadow Parts of a Select</a>.
 Notice that the various parts of a select are abstracted into parts that you can access and style, but you do not have to worry about the details of exactly how the component itself was constructed.